President and Chief Executive Officer

 Meg is a Fulbright Scholar with a doctorate in Economics from the American University.
 She has authored numerous books, articles and evaluations, including An Inside View of Latin American Microfinance (with Goldmark and Miller) and Women’s Ventures (with Mayra Buvinic).

-Maya Babla is the Program Coordinator for Leadership and Mentoring.
-In this role, she helps manage the FORTUNE/U.S. State Department exchange program for rising business leaders and the ANNpower Vital Voices Initiative, which seeks to train the next generation of American women leaders.
+Maya Babla is the Program Coordinator for Innovation and Strategic Investments at Vital Voices.
+In this role, she provides tailored support and resources for established women leaders globally and supports implementation of the organization’s leadership curriculum across regions and issue areas.
+Over the last two years at Vital Voices, Maya has supported various leadership training and mentoring programs including the Global Mentoring Walk, which unites women from across Vital Voices’ Network, and the ANNpower Vital Voices Initiative, which seeks to train the next generation of American women leaders.
 Her previous experience includes public diplomacy consulting, government communications, public affairs and media research.
-A California native, Maya received her B.A. in Communication and her Master’s in Public Diplomacy from the Annenberg School at the University of Southern California.
+A California native, Maya received both her Master’s degree in Public Diplomacy and her B.A. in Communication from the Annenberg School at the University of Southern California.

 Program Coordinator, Human Rights